Forge Side Product

 Multi-step web research with source citations.
 Plugin chain: webSearch → fetchUrl → summarize → synthesize.
 Replaces a junior analyst for early-stage diligence memos.

-First-party plugins covered.
+First-party plugins for every major model provider, vector store, payments processor, and messaging platform.
 Everything else is a ten-line plugin.

 Yes.
 It runs our production bilingual voice agent on a real phone number, our quant trading bots, and our lead triage system.
 Every major release is smoke-tested against those workloads before shipping.